Frequently Asked Questions (FAQ) for MCH Students

 What is a deployment?

 We frequently respond to requests, and seek out opportunities, for MCH graduate students to be deployed to a state agency or nonprofit.
 The student works directly with a masters-level professional to assist the organization or agency with a time-limited project.
-The student receives a scholarship from the Center, which is paid directly to the student via a one-time stipend at the end of their deployment.
+The student receives a scholarship from the Center, which is paid bi-weekly to the student through the end of their deployment.
 See below for more information.

 What type of projects will I work on?